DFE-Digital/prepare-academy-conversions/README.md

 > Note: We've introduced a new [Cypress Selector process](Cypress_Selectors.md).

 Install cypress and dependencies:
-- Run 'npm install' from the ApplyToBecomeCypressTests directory
+- Run 'npm install' from the Dfe.PrepareConversions.CypressTests directory

 ### Test execution
 You will need to set a secret in `secrets.json` in the following format to run the Cypress command against (you can use any value):